markstringer-dti/markstringer-dti.github.io/dti.md

 Users eat fruit.
 The only look at flowers.
 Nobody ever died from looking at a flower.
 A sour apple can give you bad indigestion and some fruit is actually poisonous.

 Similarly, implemented, delivered projects have to actually give value to their users.
 This involves an interaction with users which is different from buying and selling flowers.
 User have to actually get some good, some value out of using a software product.
-What 'good' that value, is, is radically different for different kinds of products.
+What 'good' that value, is, is different for different kinds of products.
 For example, it's very different for a social media product than it is for a government form.
 But like fruit, the process of "using" software for users is one where, if it doesn't taste right, they will spit it out.
 Also like fruit, if software isn't looked after properly, it could do them harm.

 To be honest, I wish I were able to cite some other reference in support of this idea of "flowers and fruit" than a 2000 year old religious text.